tildesarecool/UFO-invasion/README.md

   - enemies fire bullets back at random

 ## The Good, Bad and/or Newest news

+I've officially reached the end of chapter 13.
+This means The only thing left include things like buttons for the pause menu, the pause functionality, a Title screen with a start button, tracking the player score and high scores and resetting upon player losing all lives.
+Still necessary to be a "real" game but as it plays now it is technically a "game".

+Speaking of which, right now bullets travel all the way through any/all aliens they collide with and I've made the bullets commically large as part of troubleshooting.

+So the game is sideways alien invaders: the player fires bullets at the alien fleet, the fleet moves on the screen that to the left and upwards the over and down again.
+This fleet doesn't increase in speed and there's no score tracking nor lives tracked.

+There's an extreme amount of unnecessary comments right now so if you wanted to change the bullet setting you could.

+I did re-re-realize that settings had to be changed via manually editing the JSON file at the moment as I wanted that to be the definitive place for the settings.
+Since there's no edit-back-to-settings.py functionality, as long as that JSON exists that is what it will do.

+I've actually started a "project" through github associated with this repo.
+I have no idea if it's publically accessible or how to share it though.

+I'm planning more enhancements once I get through chapter 14.

+---

+## Old news

 After many, many more iterations and I don't know how many hours of work I managed to get a column aliens to ship as the "fleet".
 This was done with the fleet and create alien methods.
 I was still using an invisible spawned alien for the task though.